 How Long Is Recovery After Blepharoplasty?

 Your blepharoplasty recovery timeline depends on numerous factors, not the least of which is the scope of your procedure.
-Despite individual recovery timelines varying, you will recover faster from a lower eyelid correction than an upper eyelid correction.
+Despite individual recovery timelines varying, you will recover faster from a lower eyelid correction than from an upper eyelid correction.
 This is because upper eyelid correction is much more extensive than lower eyelid correction.

 As a general rule of thumb, you can expect your lower eyelid correction recovery to take around 10 to 14 days.
 However, you may only need to take a few days off from work to recover, especially if your job doesn’t require you to stare at a screen all day.
 If you opt for upper eyelid correction, your recovery may take a few months, and you may have to take a week or two off from work to recover.